EonTAS/Backend-Dev/README.md

 Each page will be either a single form to interact with or a list of items to pick between, both using Materialize Cards to make entry's look appealing.

+# Admin

+To act as admin so you can edit items, log in with the username "admin" and the password "admin"

 # Client Story Testing
 ## As a User: